-Masimo received FDA clearance in May 2008 for its noninvasive and continuous total hemoglobin monitoring technology (SpHb).
+May 14, 2008 – Masimo today said it received FDA clearance for its noninvasive and continuous total hemoglobin monitoring technology (SpHb).

 The company said the availability of its SpHb technology should make hemoglobin measurement more convenient and broadly available to clinicians in both hospital and outpatient settings, helping them make earlier and better clinical decisions, improve patient safety and decrease costs.
 Noninvasive total hemoglobin will be offered as part of the upgradable Masimo Rainbow SET technology platform.